bobbinth/stark-bench/README.md

 In both cases the results should be similar, but random inputs take considerably more time to generate.

 To change the input method, you'll need to update the [main.rs](https://github.com/bobbinth/stark-bench/blob/main/src/main.rs#L37) and recompile the code.

-### Hash function
-The hash function is currently hard-coded to be BLAKE3.
-To change the hash function used, you'll need to update the [main.rs](https://github.com/bobbinth/stark-bench/blob/main/src/main.rs#L20) file and recompile the code.

 ## License
 This project is [MIT licensed](./LICENSE).